AlexandraKrause/AlexandraKrause/README.md

 ## 👋 Hi there,   🚜 🚜 🚜 🚜
-####    ✨ I am always learning more about R, Shiny, HTML, CSS, Python, Javascript, statistics and everything related
+####    ✨ I am always learning more about R, Shiny, HTML, CSS, Python, JavaScript, statistics and everything related

 ####    🔭 I was working on nutrition intervention forecasting
 ####    🌱 I was writing my master's thesis about factors influencing rural farm women’s empowerment in agricultural development, developing a shiny app